 The data above allows analysis of Canadian aid spending at the project level.
-The data cover fiscal years 2005-06 to 2014-15.
-The data are drawn directly from DFATD open data sources including historical and project browser feeds, as well as from the OECD-DAC Creditor Reporting System.
+The data cover fiscal years 2005-06 to 2019-20.
+The data are drawn directly from Global Affairs Canada (GAC) open data sources including historical and project browser feeds, as well as from the OECD-DAC Creditor Reporting System.

 What the data show

-The share of aid projects being delivered through multilateral organisations has marginally increased from around 55% at the start of the data to 59%.
+The share of aid projects being delivered through multilateral organisations is approximately 57%.

 How to use this data